JohnAmadeo/filezone/README.md

 # FileZone
-Online PDF viewer web app that allows users to view PDFs uploaded from local folders or a Dropbox account.
+Online PDF viewer web app that allows users to view PDFs uploaded from local folders or a Dropbox account, built using React and Flask.
 Try it out at https://filezone.herokuapp.com/

 ## Documentation/Explanation of Features